jstephens_bio

 Stephens previously edited The Planning Report and Metro Investment Report, monthly newsletters covering, respectively, land use and infrastructure in the Los Angeles region.

 Stephens holds a bachelor's degree in English from Princeton University and a master's in public policy from the Harvard University Kennedy School of Government.
-He formerly taught high school journalism, English, and AP Geography at the Archer School in Los Angeles and served on the board of the Westside Urban Forum from 2005 to 2008.
-He also served on the Brentwood Community Council.
+He formerly taught high school journalism, English, and AP Geography at the Archer School in Los Angeles.
+He serves on the board of the Westside Urban Forum and on the Brentwood Community Council.